Augusta Roszmann

-Augusta Charlotte Cornelie Roszmann (1859-1945) was a Belgian artist.
+Augusta Charlotte Cornelie Roszmann (1859–1945) was a Belgian artist.

 Biography

-Rossmann was born on 1 September 1859 in Ghent.
+Roszmann (Rossmann) was born on 1 September 1859 in Ghent.
 She studied in Paris at the Académie Julian.
 Her teachers included William-Adolphe Bouguereau, Gustave Boulanger, Jules Joseph Lefebvre, and Tony Robert-Fleury.
 Rossmann exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.
 She died in 1945 in Ghent.
 Her work is in the collection of the Kunstmuseum Basel.